-Our five-year Responsibility Agenda includes a goal to help tackle the waste challenge facing our industry.
+Our five-year Responsibility agenda includes a goal to help tackle the waste challenge facing our industry.
 In September 2018, we strengthened our commitment by becoming the first luxury company to announce that we were stopping, with immediate effect, the practice of destroying unsaleable finished products.
-Across key UK operations, comprising Burberry’s internal manufacturing and distribution sites in Northern England and Burberry’s head office, Burberry’s office in Leeds and retail stores in London and Manchester, we sent zero waste to landfill in 2018/19.
+Across key UK and Italy operations, comprising Burberry’s internal manufacturing and distribution sites in Northern England and Italy, Burberry’s head office in London, Burberry’s office in Leeds and retail stores in London and Manchester, we sent zero waste to landfill in FY 2019/20.

 During the year, we expanded existing reuse, repair, donation and recycling routes, while developing new partnerships and revaluation solutions.
 We also focused on limiting the causes of waste, enabled by an increasingly global view of inventory management and our new model of tighter more frequent collections, which allows us to be much more targeted and precise in the way we design, buy and sell.

 Our beautifully made products are designed to last and we are committed to helping customers enjoy them for as long as possible.
 In FY 2019/20, we handled around 14,750 repair and replacement part enquiries, ranging from trench coat re-proofing to repairing vintage items.
 This financial year, we also launched a pilot in the US with The RealReal, a luxury consignment marketplace where customers can consign secondhand luxury goods, to encourage our customers to extend the life of their products through resale.
 This offers us an opportunity to champion a more circular future.